 What is loan refinance?

 Loan refinancing is what borrowers do when they take out a new loan to pay off another loan/s.
-The primary goal being to lower interest rates and/or the amount you’re going to repay.
+The primary goal is to lower interest rates and/or the amount you’re going to repay.

 If you want to find out more about loan refinance or you want to see if you qualify check out SoFi.